 1. Callaway Golf Ball Retriever

-You’ve got to love that Callaway is getting into he ball retriever game.
-It completely validates what was once a fairly frowned upon piece of equipment.
+You’ve got to love that Callaway is getting into the ball retriever game.
+It completely validates what was once a fairly frowned upon a piece of equipment.

 It’s nice to see that Callaway has gotten into the ball retriever game.
 The equipment giant is known for making good gear and they’ve applied their dedication to quality in a way that most buyers will deeply appreciate.